|

 to pay $5.00 for a boutique cup of coffee...others spend

-thousands of dollars each year on their
+thousands of dollars each year on jewellery,

-pets...and some spend more on outdoor decks,
+some splurge significant cash on outdoor decks,

-systems...expensive shmensive...it's all about
+spend 90% of their time...expensive shmensive...it's all about

 ones priorities.